Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Discussion

 We have developed a general analytical criterion that predicts the long-time stability of the system based on its initial conditions by comparing the precession rates from the relevant effects (see Equation~(\ref{eq:criterion})).
 Systems with fast EKL precession rates, compared to the aforementioned interactions, can be driven to instability.
 Conversely, the Laplace-Lagrange planet-planet interactions and short-range forces or effects, such as relativistic precession, can stabilize the system against eccentricity excitations if their precession rates are faster than that of EKL's.
 Similar to \citet{Denham_2018}, we have identified a transition zone in the parameter space between stable and unstable systems.
 Within the transition zone, the inner planets' eccentricities are excited to large values but they do not necessarily always undergo orbit crossing.

 Aside from the general relativity we consider here, other possible short-range interactions, such as tidal forces \citep[e.g.,][]{Hut_1981, Eggleton_1998, Eggleton_2001, Fabrycky_2007, Liu_2015} and magnetic interactions \citep[e.g.,][]{Ahuir_2021} between the planets and the star can also contribute to the stabilization of such systems.
-We demonstrate that any extra short-range forces or effects in addition to GR, which we consider in this work, can be accounted for by incorporating corresponding precession rates in the $\omega_{\rm SR}$ term in the general criterion in Equation~(\ref{eq:criterion}).
+We believe that any extra short-range forces or effects in addition to GR, which we consider in this work, can be accounted for by incorporating corresponding precession rates in the $\omega_{\rm SR}$ term in the general criterion in Equation~(\ref{eq:criterion}).

 Two different configurations are inspected in this work.
-First, we apply the criterion on a set of $2+1$ systems with different initial conditions where GR plays a non-negligible role, extending the criterion developed in \citet{Denham_2018} by including GR effects.
-This extension of the stability zone is depicted in Figure~\ref{fig:Delta_2+1}, where we plot the non-relativist and relativistic criteria in yellow and red curves respectively.
+First, we apply the criterion to a set of $2+1$ systems with different initial conditions where GR plays a non-negligible role, extending the criterion developed in \citet{Denham_2018} by including GR effects.
+This extension of the stability zone is depicted in Figure~\ref{fig:Delta_2+1}, where we plot the non-relativist and relativistic criteria in blue and red curves respectively.
 To validate our theory, a series of different systems in the $e_c-a_2$ parameter space are integrated numerically using a combination of N-body integration and Gauss's averaging method.
-Our simulation results conform qualitatively with our analytical predictions, though there is a slight difference due to our limited integration time.
+Our simulation results conform well with our analytical predictions, though there is a slight difference due to our limited integration time.
 Time evolution of three example systems in Figure~\ref{fig:Evolution_2+1} also proves our theory.
 Specifically, the eccentricity excitation in the presence of GR is found to be significantly suppressed compared to the non-relativistic case (see case B in Figure \ref{fig:Evolution_2+1}).
-This effect contributes to the stabilization of observed two-body exoplanet systems from possibly unveiled companions (see Faridani et al. in prep.).
+This effect contributes to stabilizing observed two-body exoplanet systems against perturbations from external companions \citep[][]{Faridani_2021}.

 As a further generalization, the analytical criterion is then applied to a set of $3+1$ systems as another example.
 Simulations using the same numerical techniques show consistency between analytical criterion and numerically integrated results in the $e_c-a_3$ parameter space (see Figure~\ref{fig:Delta_3+1}).
 Time evolution of three example systems are presented in Figure~\ref{fig:Evolution_3+1} and authenticates the prediction of the analytical criterion again.
 Notice that only part of the systems in the transition zone undergo orbit crossing, while others experience close orbit encounters.
 This confirms the notion that systems in the transition zone are on the brink of instability.